AbhishekTimalsina/Document-Picture-in-Picture/README.md

 Notice how we have used async function in event listener because the process of requesting a PIP window is asynchronous.

-We select the pipContainer and container beforehand because pipContainer is what we are going to append in the PIP window and are going to reappend it in the container element after the pip window is closed.
+We select the timer element and container beforehand because timer element is what we are going to append in the PIP window and are going to reappend it in the container element after the pip window is closed.

 Inside of the event listener function we can start writing the code to implement PIP mode.